The amplituhedron crossing and winding numbers: The crossing number

-is an ancestor simplex of $\mathfrak{C}$, moreover each simplex ancestor of $\mathfrak{C}$ is obtained in this way. \end{prop} To prove this proposition, we first establish two lemmas which can be safely forgotten once the proposition is proved.
+is an ancestor simplex of $\mathfrak{C}$, and moreover each ancestor simplex of $\mathfrak{C}$ is obtained in this way. \end{prop} To prove this proposition, we first establish two lemmas which can be safely forgotten once the proposition is proved.
 We use the notations of Proposition~\ref{prop: parent simplices} for these two lemmas.

 We first introduce the following terminology.
 Let $S$ be a simplex.
 Its vertices are partitioned into $r$ couples with consecutive indices.
 Each couple is called a \emph{pair of vertices of} $S$ and the corresponding couple of indices is called a \emph{pair of indices of} $S$.
-The following lemma explain how indices of an internal cell $\mathfrak{C}$ can be paired in an ancestor of $\mathfrak{C}$. \begin{lem} Let $\mathfrak{C}$ be an internal cell.
+The following lemma explains how indices of an internal cell $\mathfrak{C}$ can be paired in an ancestor of $\mathfrak{C}$. \begin{lem} Let $\mathfrak{C}$ be an internal cell.
 Let $L=\left(i_{a},\dots,i_{b}\right)$, with $0\leq a\leq b\leq d$, be a sequence of consecutive isolated indices of $\mathfrak{C}$ (i.e. the vertex $i_{a}-1$ and the vertex $i_{b}+1$ are not vertices of $\mathfrak{C}$).
-Then, \begin{enumerate} \item if the length of $L$ is odd, the vertices of $L$ can appear paired into two different way in a simplex of $S_{\mathfrak{C}}$: \begin{enumerate} \item the vertex $i_{a}$ is paired with the vertex $i_{a}-1$ and the rest of the simplices of $L$ are paired together, \item the vertex $i_{b}$ is paired with $i_{b}+1$ and the rest of the simplices are paired together, \end{enumerate} \item if the length of this sequence is even, then in any simplex of $S_{\mathfrak{C}}$ the vertices of $\left(i_{a},\dots,i_{b}\right)$ are paired together, i.e. $i_{a}$ with $i_{a}+1$, $i_{a+1}$ with $i_{a+1}+1$ ... \end{enumerate} \end{lem} \begin{proof} The first assertion follows from the definition of a simplex.
+Then, \begin{enumerate} \item if the length of $L$ is odd, the vertices of $L$ can appear paired in two different ways in a simplex of $S_{\mathfrak{C}}$: \begin{enumerate} \item the vertex $i_{a}$ is paired with the vertex $i_{a}-1$ and the rest of the vertices of $L$ are paired together, \item the vertex $i_{b}$ is paired with $i_{b}+1$ and the rest of the vertices are paired together, \end{enumerate} \item if the length of this sequence is even, then in any simplex of $S_{\mathfrak{C}}$ the vertices of $\left(i_{a},\dots,i_{b}\right)$ are paired together, i.e. $i_{a}$ with $i_{a}+1$, $i_{a+2}$ with $i_{a+2}+1$ ... \end{enumerate} \end{lem} \begin{proof} The first assertion follows from the definition of a simplex.
 We prove the second assertion by contradiction: suppose $S$ is an ancestor simplex of $\mathfrak{C}$ and suppose that the pairings of the indices of $S$ containing an element of $L$ are